Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 BT.709 for HD video and SMPTE 170M/BT.601 for SD video.
 Transfer-function/colour- primaries interpretation and HDR output remain separate future work.

-The application now exposes three explicit decode/presentation contracts through `--decode-mode`:
+The application now exposes four explicit decode/presentation contracts through `--decode-mode`.
+Platform defaults are `vdpau-direct` on FreeBSD, `mediacodec-readback` on Android, and `cpu` elsewhere:

-- `cpu` (default) sets `CodecPreferences::no_hardware`, so software H.264 is selected even though VDPAU is compiled into the same runtime.
+- `cpu` sets `CodecPreferences::no_hardware`, so software H.264 is selected even when a hardware implementation is compiled into the same runtime.
 Output must remain `FrameLease::ArenaVideo`; the renderer refuses a silent materialisation fallback.
+- `mediacodec-readback` (Android) prefers `h264_mediacodec` and explicitly excludes `h264_sw`.
+The Android backend feeds Annex-B access units to the platform MediaCodec AVC decoder and configures an `AImageReader` YUV420 output surface.
+Each decoded `AImage` travels through OxideAV as an opaque `HardwareVideo` lease which retains the parent reader for the image lifetime.
+The renderer deliberately calls `materialize()` at the compatibility boundary, respecting Android's per-plane row and pixel strides to repack `YUV_420_888` into CPU I420 before the existing wgpu upload.
+  This first stage therefore removes software H.264 reconstruction while retaining one explicit hardware-to-CPU readback plus the existing CPU-to-GPU upload.
+The opaque lease is intentional: a later direct path can obtain the image's `AHardwareBuffer` and import/sample it through Vulkan without changing decoder or pipeline ownership.
 - `vdpau-readback` prefers `h264_vdpau` and explicitly excludes `h264_sw`.
 This keeps video selection strict without imposing `require_hardware` on the AAC track in the same job.
 The renderer requires a VDPAU `HardwareVideo` lease, explicitly calls its